raspberrypilearning/i-made-you-a-book/en/step_5.md

 ## Upgrade your project

 If you have time, you can upgrade your project.
-You might have ideas about what to add already, you could:
+You might have ideas about what to add already!
+You could:
 - Add more code to your sprites
 - Add another sprite
 - Record a sound